PinguinoIDE/pinguinoide.github.io/site/language-reference/wiring-base.md

 ### Notes

 The parameter `pin` refers to the IDE defined 'pin', which typically differs from the device physical pin.
-See https://github.com/PinguinoIDE/pinguinoide.github.io/tree/master/site/pinguino-boards for details of pin mapping.
+See [Pinguino Boards page](/pinguino-boards) for details of pin mapping.
 The relevant pin should be configured as input using `pinMode()`.

 ### Relates